apoorva-saxena/Retail_Clothing_Store/README.md

 with discounts applied.
 * As a User I am alerted when I apply an invalid voucher to my shopping cart.
-* As a User I am unable to Out of Stock products to the shopping cart.
+* As a User I am unable add Out of Stock products to the shopping cart.

 ##Technologies Used